azurenekowo/tsdaucap-scraper/readme.md

 > [!IMPORTANT]
 > This project is being reworked.
 Changes are expected and no backward compatibility is guaranteed.
-> Migration TypeScript/Bun is underway.
+> Migration to TypeScript/Bun is underway.

 ## Quickstart
 *If you haven't installed NodeJS yet, [download it here](https://nodejs.org/en/download)*